Returning home after hospital

-Discharge to assess (D2A) means funding and supporting you to leave hospital, when safe and appropriate to do so.
-We will continue your care and assessment out of hospital.
+Discharge to assess (D2A) means funding and supporting you to leave the hospital, when safe and appropriate to do so.
+We will continue your care and assessment out of the hospital.
 You can then be assessed for your longer-term needs at home.

 By taking you home under Discharge to assess, we ensure that you get the full chance to recover.
 Sometimes you may go to a residential care home for a couple of weeks.
 This allows you the opportunity to convalesce to better health before deciding to change where you will live, or how much care you need in the long term.
-Once you have left hospital, we come and assess you rapidly at home and work with you using the Reablement Team to make sure you get the most independence possible.
+Once you have left the hospital, we come and assess you rapidly at home and work with you with the help of the Reablement Team to make sure you get the most independence possible.
 Then we make an enduring decision about what your needs are for the long-term future.

-Sometimes, people enter hospital after a long time of struggling at home.
+Sometimes, people enter the hospital after a long time of struggling at home.
 We encourage people to return home with care support.
 Most people want to remain in their own homes.
 It is best to try this, with extra support if you need it to make this safe and sustainable.

 Unfortunately, sometimes an individual or their family may feel that this has been tried and it is time to consider living elsewhere where there is care support available all day.
 If you ask the hospital Ward Manager or Deputy Manager to refer you to us, we will assess you and work with you to establish which alternatives would be most suited to your needs.

-If you or your family feel that Residential Care or a Nursing Home are the best option, the hospital Ward Manager can refer you to us and you will be allocated a Social Worker who will assess and support you to make a decision.
+If you or your family feel that Residential Care or a Nursing Home are the best options, the hospital Ward Manager can refer you to us and you will be allocated a Social Worker who will assess and support you to make a decision.

-If you receive council funded care at home, go to Extra Care or a care home, you will have a financial assessment as well as a Care Assessment as you may be expected to contribute to the costs of this.
+If you receive council-funded care at home, go to Extra Care or a care home, you will have a financial assessment as well as a care assessment as you may be expected to contribute to the costs of this.
 We will explain this all to you when we assess you.

 Hospices provide care specifically for terminally ill people and give support to their carers both in the hospice and at home.
 Admission is arranged through your doctor or hospital consultant.

 The adult social care directory Haricare (external link) has details of a number of private nursing services, hospices and other organisations that can offer help and support.
-Support available includes helping you to cope with end of life, life limited illnesses, bereavement and funerals.
+Support available includes helping you to cope with end of life, life-limited illnesses, bereavement and funerals.